rommelreality-coder/rommelreality-coder.github.io/rommel-real.md

 layout: page
-title: "Welcome to my page"
+title: "About Me"
-permalink: /about/contact
+permalink: /about/me